Steve973/maven-automatic-git-hook/README.md

 For gradle users, running `gradle build` will invoke [git-install-hooks.sh](project-resources/scripts/git-install-hooks.sh) through /bin/bash.

+Notice that the build output will show `Installing git hooks`, letting you know that the script is, indeed, installing the git hook, as promised.

 Using either maven, or gradle, will create the symlink that ensures that the pre-commit hook will be run when the developer attempts to run `git commit`.
-The build output will show `Installing git hooks`, letting you know that the pre-commit hook installation has been successful with the simple invocation of your build tool.
+The build output will show `Pre-commit hook running...`, letting you know that the pre-commit hook installation has been successful with the simple invocation of your build tool.
 This is all that the other developers on your team will have to do, too.